Large Language Models for Crash Detection in Video: A Survey of Methods, Datasets, and Challenges: Comparison of Recent Methods

-\textbf{TrafficVLM} \cite{dinh2024trafficvlm} focuses on the task of dense video captioning for traffic events.
-Using a T5-Base model, it generates detailed, multi-phase descriptions of incidents from multiple camera views.
-Its success in the AI City Challenge 2024 highlights the growing importance of generating rich, human-readable narratives for event analysis, not just classifying them.
+\textbf{TrafficVLM} \cite{dinh2024trafficvlm} addresses dense captioning of traffic videos using a T5-Base backbone, producing multi-phase descriptions of complex incidents.
+Its performance, demonstrated by a third-place finish in the 2024 AI City Challenge, highlights the growing importance of narrative generation alongside classification.

-\textbf{CRASH} \cite{liao2024crash} shifts the focus from detection to anticipation.
-It uses context-aware and temporal attention mechanisms to predict accidents before they occur, evaluated on metrics like Average Precision (AP) and mean Time-to-Accident (mTTA).
-This proactive approach is vital for the development of active safety systems in autonomous vehicles.
+\textbf{CRASH} \cite{liao2024crash} focuses on anticipation rather than recognition.
+Using context-aware and temporal attention, it predicts accidents before they occur and is evaluated with \textbf{Average Precision (AP)} and \textbf{mean Time-to-Accident (mTTA)}.
+This proactive framing is essential for applications in autonomous driving and active safety.

-\textbf{SSL-VAD (Proposed)}: This conceptual method highlights the potential of data-efficient learning paradigms.
-By pre-training a model on large unlabeled video datasets (e.g., BDD100K) using self-supervised techniques, it can learn robust representations of normal driving.
-Subsequently, it can be fine-tuned with only a few labeled examples of rare crash events using few-shot learning, offering a scalable solution to the data scarcity problem.
+\textbf{HybridMamba} \cite{shihab2025crash} introduces a state-space sequence modeling approach that integrates Mamba with SigLIP-2 features.
+Evaluated on the Iowa Crash Video Dataset, it reports \textbf{mean absolute error (MAE) between 1.2--10.4 seconds} for temporal crash localization.
+By combining self-supervised pre-training with few-shot fine-tuning, it demonstrates improved data efficiency for crash anticipation and fine-grained temporal analysis.